neilm-fourjs/loginDemo/README.md

 A simple login style demo using encrypted passwords and an encrypted xml config file

-With Genero 2.50 & 3.00 the passwords are hashed using SHA512 with a salt and multiple iterations

-With Genero 3.10 the passwords are hashed using BCRYPT ( Blowfish )
+With Genero 3.10+ the passwords are hashed using BCRYPT ( Blowfish )

 ## Structure of folders
 * src: Genero source code